Dear Colleagues (seagrass forum),

 Our tentative sign-on deadline is Thursday, Nov 12.
 Scientists of all nationalities welcome.
 If you would like to sign-on, please respond to this email, with your information in the following format: (1) First name Last name, (2) Qualification or credentials (PhD, MS student…), & (3) Affiliation (University).
 Please include any notable awards that you may hold.

 I hope you can join us in protecting our planet and conserving our oceans!

-As a private citizen I am not qualified to sign this letter myself.
+As a private citizen I am not qualified to sign the Blue Climate letter myself.
 It’s meant to be signed by ocean scientists and ocean conservation organizations.
 I’m passing it on to the head of the Island County Beach Watchers and the Outreach Director for Puget Sound Partnership.
 Chances are they’ve already seen it, but I’m forwarding it anyway, just in case.
 I hope that there will be a follow up letter for the general public to sign.

 The name Sylvia Earle rang a bell.
 I Googled her and found that she received the TED prize this year.
 The TED prize winners get to make a wish that the TED organization works to help make come true.
 Here’s Sylvia Earle’s wish:

 I wish you would use all means at your disposal — films! expeditions! the web! more! — to ignite public support for a global network of marine protected areas, hope spots large enough to save and restore the ocean, the blue heart of the planet.”

 Here’s what TED is doing to help her wish come true: